Softwire/strawberry-fair/frontend/src/pages/forms/perform-at-strawberry-fair.md

 ---
 templateKey: form
-title: Perform at Strawberry Fair
+title: Perform at Strawberry Fair 2021
-subtitle: Applications are now open for 2020
+subtitle: There will be no Strawberry Fair in 2020
 heroData:
   isActive: true
 form: